Request Services and Accommodations

 - No Scantrons

-Testing Accommodations coordinated with Northeast Testing Center.
+Testing Accommodations are coordinated with Northeast Testing Center.
 Guidelines are provided to schedule exams with the Testing Center.
-Northeast strive to ensure that administrative procedures do not create an undue burden on the student.

 - Preferential Seating